Update: ‘VW ID.8 announcement,’ ‘VW ID.8 specifications,’ and ‘VW ID.8 production’ sections updated.

 VW ID.8 announcement

 On July 13, 2021, Volkswagen Group announced the New Auto strategy for its roadmap through 2030.
-In his speech at the event, Dr. Herbert Diess, CEO, Volkswagen Group, confirmed a VW ID.8 model and revealed that this EV will belong to the class of the VW Atlas.
+In his speech at the event, Dr. Herbert Diess, former CEO, Volkswagen Group, confirmed a VW ID.8 model and revealed that this EV will belong to the class of the VW Atlas.
 Below is what he said:

 All relevant global segments are already covered by specific EV offerings: